mshojaei77/Widgetopia/docs/custom-wallpaper-feature.md

 - **Base64 Storage**: Images are converted to Base64 format and stored in localStorage for persistence
 - **Auto-Shuffle**: Automatically change wallpapers every hour from all available wallpapers (default + custom)
 - **Unified Gallery**: All wallpapers (default and custom) are displayed together in a single grid
-- **Individual Deletion**: Custom wallpapers can be deleted individually with a delete button
+- **Individual Deletion**: Both custom and default wallpapers can be deleted individually with delete buttons
+- **Default Wallpaper Management**: Users can hide default wallpapers they don't want to see
 - **Migration Support**: Automatically migrates old single custom wallpaper to new multi-wallpaper system
 - **Validation**: File type validation and duplicate detection
 - **Proper State Management**: Uses parent component handlers for consistent state updates
+- **Improved Delete Button Positioning**: Delete buttons are positioned inside the wallpaper preview for better visibility

 ## How It Works